A topic from the subject of Organic Chemistry in Chemistry.

 • Organic molecules are held together by covalent bonds, which involve the sharing of electrons between atoms.

-• Carbon has four valence electrons, which allow it to form four covalent bonds.
+• Carbon has four valence electrons, allowing it to form four covalent bonds.
+This tetravalency is key to carbon's ability to form long chains and complex structures.

 • Hydrocarbon Bonding: